Transition probability and total crossing events in the multi-species asymmetric exclusion process: Nested Bethe ansatz approach

 In this section we focus on the probability of total crossing events using the 2-TASEP transition probability \eqref{2TASEP Greens with P} obtained from the nested Bethe ansatz.
 We will recover the explicit expression as a multiple integral over the product of two determinants as in Corollary~\ref{cor:pTASEPcross_intro}, which was derived using the methods we will discuss in Section~\ref{se:vertex models}.
 The nested Bethe ansatz method was also used for the integrable Arndt-Heinzel-Rittenberg (AHR) two-species exclusion processes in \cite{chen_exact_2018}.

 To characterize a total crossing event we impose conditions on the indices $\inp_i =i,p_j=n-m+j$, so that we initially have all type 2 particles to the left of those of type 1.
+An example of the total crossing a space-time trajectories is given in Figure \ref{Total crossing event fig}.
 We are then interested in calculating the probability of total crossing.

 We first state the following symmetrization identity. \begin{lem} For all $\pi \in S_n$, when $p_j = n-m+j$ the $u$-dependence of the eigenfunction $P(\nu,p;t)$ from \eqref{2TASEP_P} factorizes as

 \end{lem} \begin{proof} We first define